CodeYourFuture/syllabus/docs/html-css/week-1/mentors.md

 You can use this project to run out the rest of the lesson if you have extra time or remove it if you're short for time.
 It's purely a consolidation exercise from the day.

 ## Coursework

-Make sure they know that the Responsive Web Design Fundamentals course will take up the majority of their homework time, even though it's really preparation for the next class.